AndrejaCH/election-analysis/README.md

 - `Resources` - directory of the file.
 - `election_results.csv` - name of the file.

-:exclamation: Directory has to be provided exactly, letter case matters!
+:exclamation: Directory has to be provided exactly, letter case matters.

 ***3. Open and read the file.***